Before I answer the question How much does it cost to start affiliate marketing?, let’s find out what Affiliate Marketing really is.

 How Much Does It Cost To Start Affiliate Marketing

-Initially very little, but having said that it is very wise to think of Affiliate Marketing as a business and businesses need a certain amount of capital spent on them.
+But having said that it is very wise to think of Affiliate Marketing as a business and businesses need a certain amount of capital spent on them.

-But let’s start basic, and the first and obvious thing you need is a computer and Internet connection, but as you are here reading this, then I have got to assume that those two items are taken care off.
+The first and obvious thing you need is a computer and Internet connection, but as you are here reading this, then I have got to assume that those two items are taken care off.

 To produce your “catalogue” you are going to need a Website, again you can find plenty of sites that offer website building for as little as $3-$4 a month.